jcampbell05/RxChef/README.md

 - When we have a new order
 observe(orders.count, callback: {

-  - Heat up the oven to 220°
-  oven.setTemperature(220)

   - Check we have chips
   if store.has_chips {

+    - If we do, Heat up the oven to 220° oven.setTemperature(220)

-    - If we do, place 200 grams of chips onto a tray. chips = new Chips(grams: 220) tray.place(chips)
+    - Place 200 grams of chips onto a tray. chips = new Chips(grams: 220)
+    tray.place(chips)